upsidedownlabs/upsidedownlabs.github.io/software/chords/index.rst

 Overview
 ********
-Chords is an open source web application designed for real-time signal visualization, particularly tailored for bio-potential signals.
-This tool serves as an advanced alternative to the standard Arduino IDE serial plotter, offering enhanced functionality for students, researchers and hobbyists alike who want to record biopotential data using BioAmp hardware.
+Chords is an open source web application designed for real-time signal visualization, particularly tailored for bio-potential signals like EEG, EMG, ECG and EOG.
+This tool serves as an advanced alternative to the standard Arduino IDE serial plotter, offering enhanced functionality for students, researchers and hobbyists alike who want to record biopotential data using  `BioAmp hardware <https://docs.upsidedownlabs.tech/hardware/index.html>`_.

 Features
 ********
 - **Connection**: Effortlessly compatible with BioAmp Hardware and automatically detects the ADC of the development board, simplifying the setup process and ensuring a smooth and efficient workflow from data acquisition to visualization.
-- **Real-time Visualization**: Experience jitter-free real-time visualization of incoming data rendered with WebGL technology.
+- **Real-time Visualization**: Experience smooth real-time visualization of incoming data rendered with `WebGL-Plot <https://github.com/danchitnis/webgl-plot>`_.
 The system ensures smooth signal display, helping you monitor the signal flow without interruptions or lag.
 - **Recording**: You can record data in CSV format indefinitely or set a timer to stop recording automatically when it expires.
 - **Download/Delete**: Easily download or delete recorded data with just a few clicks.
-Manage your data efficiently, allowing for quick access to relevant files or removal of unwanted data to free up storage.
+Manage your data efficiently, allowing for quick access to relevant data or removal of unwanted data to free up storage.
 - **Zoom**: Zoom-in and zoom-out feature, gives you more control as now you can either zoom in to look at signal or zoom out for an overall view.
 - **Mode Toggle**: Offers both light and dark modes, enabling you to switch according to your preference for a more comfortable user experience.
 - **Pause/Play**: Includes options to freeze and resume data display, allowing users to pause the visualization for detailed examination and then continue data monitoring seamlessly.